Edward Woodville, Lord Scales: Under Henry VII

 Edward returned to England with Henry in 1485 and fought at the Battle of Bosworth.
 Under Henry VII he was appointed as Lord of the Isle of Wight in the first year of the new king's reign.
 He was also given command of Porchester Castle again, along with Carisbrooke Castle.

 By this time he was being called "Lord Scales", coming from his brother's wife, Elizabeth de Scales, whose lands had been bequeathed to him, but which he never seems to have received.

+In September 1486, he was present at the christening of his great-nephew, Prince Arthur, as one of the bearers of the canopy of Estate.

 In 1486 Edward went to Spain to join with Ferdinand and Isabella in the attempt to expel the Moors and unify Spain, possibly to fulfil a vow he had made that he would participate in a crusade.
 He fought at the siege of Loja, where he helped to defeat the Moorish forces by leading an attack to scale the city walls.
 In the fight, Edward was hit in the face by a rock thrown by a defender.
 He was knocked unconscious and his front teeth were smashed, a disfigurement he considered a badge of honour.
 He was visited in hospital by the king and queen, who sympathised with him over the loss of his teeth.
 According to the chronicler Andrés Bernáldes he replied, "Our Lord, who reared this fabric, has only opened a window to discern more readily what lies within".

 In the following year, back in England, he played an important role in defeating the rebellion of Lambert Simnel, when he was placed in command of the light cavalry, sent north to make first contact with the rebels.
 His forces repeatedly harassed the rebel army in a series of skirmishes in Sherwood Forest, forcing it to slow down and giving the king time to build up his army before the main battle.
 He seems to have intentionally adopted the "Moorish hit-and-run tactics" of the kind he'd seen used effectively in Spain.
 His cavalry joined the main royal army before the decisive Battle of Stoke, forming its right wing.
 In the following year he was made a Knight of the Garter.